code-dot-org/code-dot-org/dashboard/test/ui/README.md

   - a window will pop up in the background in which you can watch the tests happen
 7. In a separate window, run `tail -f *.log` to watch the results of your tests
   - `-f` streams the log in your shell, so it will be updated as new lines are written
+8. To run a single ui test, you can simply run `rake test:ui feature=path/to/test.feature`

 ### With remote browsers: Saucelabs